MarcDRuben/Hospital-Medicine/README.md

 ## Background

-We TEST analyzed the daily distribution of ~120K doses of 12 separate drugs in ~1.5K inpatients at a major children’s hospital in the U.S.
+We TESTER analyzed the daily distribution of ~120K doses of 12 separate drugs in ~1.5K inpatients at a major children’s hospital in the U.S.
 Treatment orders and first-doses administered were strongly time-of-day-dependent (figure below).
 These 24 h rhythms were consistent